HardpointConsulting/HardpointHackathon_2024/README.md

-# HardpointHackathon_2024
-This is a repo for team captains to submit their team's code and presentation files.
+# Welcome to the 2024 Hardpoint Hackathon!

+## Team Leaders, please use this repo to submit your final solutions

+* All code
+* Final presentation file
+* Transcript of your Slack channel's communication

+# **Good luck to all teams!
+We can't wait to see what you build!!**